-Even the most primitive organisms have more or less specialized organs to react to stimuli that can affect its non-equilibrium status.
-Stimuli a result, the ability of a living system to perform are necessary for living organisms since they help them to transit from one state to another, thus implementing the principle of stable non-equilibrium.
+Even the most primitive organisms have more or less specialized organs to react to stimuli that are necessary for living organisms since they help them to transit from one state to another, thus implementing the principle of stable non-equilibrium.
 A living organism uses the energy and matter coming from outside to "irritate" itself and induce the transition to a different internal configuration, maintaining at the same time its own non-equilibrium.
 Hence, the notion that living things are "open systems" should refer specifically to their openness to external stimuli.
 However, this idea is similar, but not identical, to the notion of "open systems" applied to inanimate systems.
 A living system becomes open to deal with energy and matter in its environment only in response to adequate stimuli (physiological irritants).